Macury/Macury/README.md

 - 👋 Hi, I’m @Macury
-- 👀 I’m interested in ...
+- 👀 I’m interested in web development
-- 🌱 I’m currently learning Web design
+- 🌱 I’m currently learning frontend development
 - 💞️ I’m looking to collaborate on ...
 - 📫 How to reach me {faruqlife004@gmail.com}